Managed vs Unmanaged Switches: What is the difference between a managed and unmanaged Network Switch?

 Managed vs Unmanaged Switches – Which is Better?

-If you are uncertain if your business needs a managed or unmanaged switch, answering the following questions should help you decide.
+If you are uncertain if your business needs a more managed network ethernet switch, or an unmanaged ethernet switch, answering the following questions should help you decide.

 How important is security for you?

 Check whether you have a high amount of sensitive information transmitted across the network.
 If yes, managed switches are probably the right choice for you.
-These components would allow segmenting of the network and limit access to only authorized users and devices.
+These components would allow network segmenting and limit access to only authorized users and the devices connected.

 How much downtime can you accept?